pmramiro/llm_project/README.md

 - `config/`: This directory contains a configuration file in JSON format with all the details on the API key, endpoint and cloud environment.

 - `docs/`: This directory contains the one-page sketch that must be submitted in this challenge, named LLM_patent_challenge_PoC_strategy.pdf.
 It describes an approach for building a Proof of Concept solution to extract information on measurements and the values from patents.
+It also includes the slides that will be presented in the technical discussion.

 - `requirements.txt`: This file lists the Python packages required to run the application.
 It will be used during the Docker image build to install the necessary dependencies.